Australia - Oceania

 Transport

-Airport: The Airtrain is usually the cleanest first move for central stays because it is simple and avoids taxi cost unless your hotel sits awkwardly outside the main rail logic.
+Airport: The Airtrain is usually the cleanest first move for central stays because it is simple and avoids taxi cost unless your hotel sits awkwardly away from the main rail line.

 Local: Use trains and CityCat ferries for longer jumps, then walk South Bank, the CBD, and inner neighborhoods once you arrive.